Elected November 2016

 Email Benjamin Hernandez

-Benjamin Hernandez is Chief Financial Officer at City of Houston Health and Human Services.
-His executive leadership focuses on innovation, data-driven decision making and strong business principles which ensure financial stewardship.
+Benjamin Hernandez is the former chief financial officer at City of Houston Health and Human Services.
+His executive leadership focuses on innovation, data-driven decisionmaking and strong business principles which ensure financial stewardship.
 As the top fiscal advisor, he oversees a combined budget of $140 million and provides financial vision to the organization.
 Through strategic and tactical planning he leverages resources and utilizes innovative strategies to ensure the long-term sustainability of public health programming.
-Benjamin has served in various capacities within the public health department including Deputy Assistant Director and Director of Performance Management.
-He previously served as a Policy Agenda Director for City Council.
+Benjamin has served in various capacities within the public health department including deputy assistant director and director of performance management.
+He previously served as a policy agenda director for the city council.
 These experiences have shaped his executive leadership to transcend beyond the traditional role of a CFO.
 He champions various special initiatives within the organization including continuous quality improvement projects, increasing workforce diversity, and strong talent acquisition.

 As a young Hispanic public health administration professional, Benjamin brings a valuable and diverse perspective with proven results.
 Benjamin holds a Master of Business Administration degree and Bachelor’s degree in Political Science from Rice University in Houston, Texas.